- 5 minutes to read

 Alert history for Web Jobs

-During root cause analysis or other purposes, it might be helpful to understand how often problems with your Web Jobs happen.
-If your Monitor View allows it, you can search for historical state changes for the provided time-span for all your Web Jobs or individually.
+During root cause analysis, you can review how often problems with your Web Jobs happen.
+If your Monitor View allows it, you can search for historical state changes for all your Web Jobs or individually.
 This topic is detailed within the generic instructions on how to Add or manage Monitor View page.

 Search Resource history - Continous Resource history - Triggered